bukosabino/wrapper-backtrader/README.md

 # Advanced use

-You can modify the `settings.py` file.
+You can modify the `settings.py` file to run strategies with different configurations.

+You can program your own strategy on a new file in `strategies` folder.
+After, you would need import the name strategy on the parameter 'strategy' in settings.CONFIG.

 TODO: